OpenEnergyDashboard/DesignDocs/weather/weather.md

 # Weather data

 As part of [time varying units](../unitVaryTime/conversionsVaryTime.md), OED wants to track weather data and use to normalize reading data.
+OED may also do graphics where usage and temperature are shown together.
+This will mean having two different y-axis scales, something being done for line compare.

 At a minimum, OED will want to have temperature data.
 It may want other information.
 Exactly what needs to be determined.
+For now, only temperature is being considered.

 ## Getting weather data

+Update 7/24: A team created code in this [GitHub repo](https://github.com/9brian/OED/tree/frontend-team) on branch frontend-team to create a weather location and get the temperature data.
+While working, it needs the following:

+- Several translation keys are not done: weather.input.error, weather.failed.to.create.location & weather.successfully.create.location where others should be checked.
+- There is a fetchData npm command in package.json.
+It is not working, the name should be changed and there should be a way to specify dates.
+See src/server/services/weather/fetchData.js.
+- A system needs to be set up to get weather data for a location.
+This should be via a admin interface and cron jobs to do automatically.
+- The code should be reviewed and updated as needed.
+See src/client/app/components/weather/ for the UI code.
+Note @huss did a review of one version and their notes can be asked for.
+- The SQL code in src/server/sql/weather_data/ and src/server/sql/weather_location/ does not have a migration in src/server/migrations/1.0.0-1.1.0 (or whatever version is needed).

+In addition, the graphic with meter/group data and weather data needs to be done.

+It has become clearer that normalizing by temperature is more complex:

+- Many resources should not be normalized by temperature (such as mass for recycling).
+OED needs to work out how admins will set which ones can be done.
+- Normalizing probably requires time of year info since, for example, electricity may differ in hot vs cold months.
+It is possible a model will automatically take this into account.
+- The model seems to need other information such as building nominal temperature where it does not heat or cool.
+If so, how will this relate to meters/groups.
+- Many other factors may be needed.

+Given this, researching and testing the models will need to happen before it is incorporated into OED.
+If possible, it is desired to use previous data to create a model to then predict future usage based on temperature.
+That could be used, for example, to see how much a change in a building actually saved.
+Currently OED could show this but not taking into account temperature changes between years (for example).

+## Original

 OED need to acquire weather data to support this feature.
 In a perfect world, there would be a single source of data for all sites.
 This may not be possible so having a standard format with modules to talk to different weather sources (similarly to how meter data is done) would be desirable.
 Demonstrating with two sources (or one if a standard source exists) would be good for the initial work.